Taoism

 Vintage Books (1974)

-A companion volume to their translation of Lao Tsu's Tao Te Ching, the book weaves the fables and humour of the ancient Chinese sage Chuang Tsu in a wonderfully poetic and imaginative way.
+A companion volume to their translation of Lao Tzu's Tao Te Ching, the book weaves the fables and humour of the ancient Chinese sage Chuang Tsu in a wonderfully poetic and imaginative way.
 Black and white photos accompany the text.

 Tao: The Watercourse Way